 Black consumers spend and estimated between $1.1 and $1.2 trillion dollars a year.

 The Bank Black movement started when rapper and activist Killer Mike (Michael Render) gave a radio interview after the killing of Philando Castile and Alton Sterling.
-During the interview Render called for Black people to withdraw their money from banks and corporations that "don't speak no our behalf."
+During the interview Render called for Black people to withdraw their money from banks and corporations that "don't speak on our behalf."

 Here is Killer Mike interview on 107.9 in Atlanta.
 Call to Bank Black starts at 2:07